IgniteUI/igniteui-docfx/jp/components/grid_search.md

 ### Grid Searching

-The Ignite UI for Angular Data Grid control features a **search API** that allows developers to implement search functionality for the grid.
+While browsers natively provide search functionality, most of the time the grid virtualizes its columns and rows that are out of view.
+In these cases, the native search is unable to search the virtualized cells, since they are not part of the DOM.
+We have extended the Ignite UI for Angular Data Grid with a **search API** that allows you to search through the **virtualized content** of the grid.

 #### Demo